 message/rfc822(for forwarded or replied-to message quoting) and

 message/partialto allow breaking a large message into smaller ones automatically to be reassembled by the recipient.
-(Registration at IANA)
+(See message type registry at IANA)

 Data that consists of multiple components which may individually have different MIME types.
 Examples include